White Memorial offers a number of opportunities for fellowship, support and Christian education for adults to enrich their faith journey.

 Adult Faith Formation

 This Bible study is designed to read the entire Bible in one calendar year.
 New members are welcome every month of the year.
-The class is oriented around the calendar year and meets on the first Sunday of the month.
-For more information about Cover to Cover, contact Jim Ferry.
+The class is oriented around the calendar year and the first class will meet January 5 For more information about Cover to Cover, contact Jim Ferry.

 Greatest Generation | Witherspoon 400

-Composed primarily of senior adults, this is a loving and faithful community open to anyone.
-The study vehicle is the quarterly resource The Present Word, which explores the biblical text and invites relationship with God.
+Greatest Generation is a loving and faithful community of senior adults.
+The class uses the quarterly resource, The Present Word, which explores biblical text.
 A rotating group of class members moderate the class each week.
-The class contact is Gary Mock.
+The class contact is Ramona Deener, 919-280-2492.

 Searchers | Calvin 204